 As evidenced by CAT test results, CCA’s curriculum is academically advanced when compared to the national standards.
 Ontario Ministry Curriculum Guidelines are utilized as our teachers ensure that provincial requirements are met, subject-by-subject, strand-by-strand.
 The American-produced A BEKA and Bob Jones programs are supplemented to meet provincial standards with respect to Canadian content.

-We utilize a variety of Canadian science programs which are published to meet Ontario Curriculum Expectations.
+In Science, CCA uses the curriculum developed by Christian Schools International that integrates God and creation into the discovery of Science.
 CCA uses the Accelerated Integrated Method, better known as AIM, for core French.
 It is a revolutionary approach to second language instruction using the Gesture Approach (GA).
 Through story telling and drama related activities, rather than a thematic approach, students learn to negotiate the French language in a variety of ways.
 A variety of resources are used to teach Social Studies curriculum requirements.

 Christianity is integrated throughout all of our teaching subjects.
 Our teachers are encouraged to present Christian perspectives in science and social studies (i.e. creation).
 In addition, literature components often emphasize Christian morals, values, and personalities.